Use the Ledger API With gRPC¶

 For information on how Daml types and contracts are represented by the Ledger API as protobuf messages, see How Daml Types are Translated to Protobuf.

-For the standard error codes that the server or the client might return, see the gRPC documentation .
+For more details on the gRPC standard status codes, see the gRPC documentation .

 - The platform failed to record the result of the command due to a transient server-side error (e.g. backpressure due to high load) or a time constraint violation.
 You can retry the submission.
 In case of a time constraint violation, please refer to the section Dealing with time on how to handle commands with long processing times.